Training and CPD

 Kirsty Campbell, KS4/5 Co-Ordinator, Calderdale Virtual School

 “What have you done differently as a result of attending the training?
 I asked BLAST to come to our full service meeting and deliver a presentation to our team (88 staff members) Today we are having safeguarding training and re-writing the safeguarding policy and putting into place a toolkit including BLAST for our team to use.
-The training made myself and my team more aware of the fact that boys can be affected by this, staff are aware of further training and will book on to the BLAST training as they feel it is needed.”
+The training made me and my team more aware of the fact that boys can be affected by this, staff are aware of further training and will book on to the BLAST training as they feel it is needed.”

 Fiona Lamb, Early Intervention Key Worker, Specialist Inclusion Teams